ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/how-to-tables.md

 This line will make the first cell in the first row 0.
 This is because the first element in the array has a value of 0 for the align key.

-These are the three steps needed to change the values in the table and yuo see me doing this maunally when i enter the totals and average.
+These are the three steps needed to change the values in the table and you see me doing this manually when i enter the totals and average.